 Observing sentiment by party throughout the years presents several trends that are worth mentioning.
 Interestingly, the Conservative party exhibits an overall more positive sentiment that increases gradually over the years compared to the Labour party.
 Further, the Liberal democratic party (LibDem), the Scottish National Party (SNP) and the Democratic Unionist Party (DUP) exhibit a more fluctuating sentiment toward immigration related topics.
 Specifically, before the general election, both SNP and DUP had more negative sentiment toward immigration.

-There is a challenge of interpreting these party-sentiment trends because the sentiment score represents both sentiment towards the subject of these debates (e.g. for conservatives’ economic migration is usually less contested than humanitarian migration), and, it may also capture how parties perceive immigration.
-To disentangle these effects, that may be contradictory, further analysis is required.
-Nevertheless, from this analysis is possible to
+There is a challenge of interpreting party-sentiment trends because the sentiment score combines both the sentiment associated with the subjects of these debates as well as the words used to present attitudes on these subjects.
+For example, an MP who is supportive of helping victims of human trafficking may mention phrases, such as human trafficking, which are associated with negative sentiment.
+This presents a key challenge for interpretation of sentiment, as it is important to disentangle these effects.

 Graph: Sentiment by party